bahmutov/bahmutov.github.io/bio.md

+## short version

+Gleb Bahmutov is JavaScript ninja (https://github.com/bahmutov), image processing expert (PhD in computer vision from Purdue University) and software quality fanatic (his blog http://glebbahmutov.com/blog/ is full of passionate screeds).
+During the day Gleb is making the web a better place as VP of Engineering at [Cypress.io](https://www.cypress.io/) working on a revolutionary end to end testing tool for modern web applications.
+You can follow him and his work (https://twitter.com/bahmutov and find the slides from conference presentations at https://slides.com/bahmutov.

+## longer version

 Gleb Bahmutov is JavaScript ninja, image processing expert and software quality fanatic.
 After receiving a PhD in computer science from Purdue University, Gleb worked on laser scanners, 3D reconstruction, and panorama-based virtual tours at EveryScape.